brightigiemokha/bliss_fashion_world/README.md

 ![Cloths Page](./assets/image/passed.png)
   - *Footer:*
-    - Footer is retained on signup and signin pages and contains information and contact details of the designer .
+    - Footer is retained on all pages and contains information and contact details of the designer .
     - Footer also contains copyright for both this project.

   - *Error pages*
     - Two error pages are supported, 404 (page not found) and 500 (internal server error), both with buttons that guide the user back to the home page.

+- *Contact us page*
+    - Contact us page have been setup to enable Users write to us about complaint or improvements. as customer feedback is always import for a business this have been added.

   - Database schema: